 \subsection{Learning with similarity mining}

-With our proposed mechanism to compute similarity attention, one can generate attention maps, like in Figure~\ref{fig:multipleApplications}, to explain why the similarity model predicted that the data sample satisfies the similarity criterion.
-However, we note all operations leading up to and including Equation \ref{eq:mainSimilarityAttentionMap}, where we compute the similarity attention, are differentiable and we can use the generated attention maps to further bootstrap the training process.
-As we show later, this helps improve downstream model performance, leading to better generalizability.
+With our proposed mechanism to compute similarity attention, one can generate attention maps, as illustrated in Figure~\ref{fig:multipleApplications}, to explain why the similarity model predicted that the data sample satisfies the similarity criterion.
+However, we note all operations leading up to Equation \ref{eq:mainSimilarityAttentionMap}, where we compute the similarity attention, are differentiable and we can use the generated attention maps to further bootstrap the training process.
+As we show later, this helps improve downstream model performance and generalizability.
 To this end, we describe a new learning objective, \textsl{similarity mining}, that enables such similarity-attention-driven training of similarity models.

 The goal of similarity mining is to facilitate the complete discovery of local image regions that the model deems necessary to satisfy the similarity criterion.
 To this end, given the three attention maps $\mathbf{M}^{i}, i\in \{a,p,n\}$ (triplet case), we upsample them to be the same size as the input image and perform soft-masking, producing masked images that exclude pixels corresponding to high-response regions in the attention maps.
-This is realized as: $\hat{\mathbf{x}}=\mathbf{x} * (\mathbf{1}-\Sigma({\mathbf{M}}))$, where $\Sigma(\mathbf{Z})=\text{sigmoid}(\alpha(\mathbf{Z}-\beta))$ (all element-wise operations).
+This is realized as: $\hat{\mathbf{x}}=\mathbf{x} * (\mathbf{1}-\Sigma({\mathbf{M}}))$, where $\Sigma(\mathbf{Z})=\text{sigmoid}(\alpha(\mathbf{Z}-\beta))$ (all element-wise operations and $\alpha$ and $\beta$ are pre-set, by cross validation, constants).
 These masked images are then fed back to the same encoder of the triplet model to obtain the feature vectors $\mathbf{f}^{*a}$, $\mathbf{f}^{*p}$, and $\mathbf{f}^{*n}$.
-Our proposed similarity mining loss, $L_{sm}$, can then be expressed as:
+Our proposed similarity mining loss $L_{sm}$, can then be expressed as:

-where $\|\mathbf{t}\|$ and $|t|$ represent the euclidean norm and element-wise absolute value of the vector $\mathbf{t}$.
+where $\|\mathbf{t}\|$ represents the Euclidean norm of the vector $\mathbf{t}$.
 The intuition here is that by minimizing $L_{sm}$, the model has difficulties in predicting whether the input triplet would satisfy the triplet condition.
 This is because as $L_{sm}$ gets smaller, the model will have exhaustively discovered all possible local regions in the triplet, and erasing these regions (via soft-masking above) will leave no relevant features available for the model to predict that the triplet satisfies the criterion.